 I can’t start a story about our kitchen renovation without starting with the story of how we bought our house.

 Well, how I bought our house.
-Matt and I weren’t married yet.
+My husband and I weren’t married yet.

 Wait, I’m Buying A House?